-"The Dweller on the Threshold" BE PREPARED TO MEET THIS SYMBOLICAL CHARACTER By THE IMPERATOR esoterically significant that it is often used as a means of identifying anything of a ritualistic or ceremonial nature, or any mystical principle, that is distinctly Rosicrucian.
+the ancient Rosicrucian records and writings of a ritualistic and ceremonial nature there is frequent reference to "The Dweller On the Threshold."
+In fact, this term or phrase is so distinctively Rosicrucian, and so esoterically significant that it is often used as a means of identifying anything of a ritualistic or ceremonial nature, or any mystical principle, that is distinctly Rosicrucian.
 It is a companion phrase to the other well known Rosicrucian expression, "Crossing the Threshold."
-Rosicrucians of the last century in some lands would often identify each other by casually speaking of the Threshold in any philosophical, religious, or mystical discussion that was taking place, and immediately those who were Rosicrucians would show by an expression on their faces that they recognized the word, and then one or the other The Rosicrucian Digest of the higher Temple Initiations of the Rosicrucian Order by stating that on the occasion of such initiations the Neophyte who is to be accepted into the Temple has to cross the Threshold and has to meet the "Dweller on the Threshold."
+Rosicrucians of the last century in some lands would often identify each other by casually speaking of the Threshold in any philosophical, religious, or mystical discussion that was taking place, and immediately those who were Rosicrucians would show by an expression on their faces that they recognized the word, and then one or the other The would ask whether they had ever "met the Dweller on the Threshold," or whether they had ever "crossed the Threshold," etc.

+These phrases have become so popular that they are no longer secret ones, and I am not violating any of the secrets of the higher Temple Initiations of the Rosicrucian Order by stating that on the occasion of such initiations the Neophyte who is to be accepted into the Temple has to cross the Threshold and has to meet the "Dweller on the Threshold."
 However, all of the Rosicrucian references to the Dweller on the Threshold are not references to the Temple Initiation only, but to a Cosmic or esoteric condition wherein every advancing Rosicrucian sooner or later discovers that there is a symbolical character known as the "Dweller on the Threshold."
 It is of this symbolical character and the esoteric principles involved that I wish to speak at this time.